hyunjunian/Poor-Charlie-s-Almanack/en.md

 If I am even partly right, the world will eventually see more psychology in roughly the form of this talk.
 If so, I confidently predict that the change in practice will improve general competency.

-*And with that, I have nothing more to add.*
+> *And with that, I have nothing more to add.*

-## Recommended reading
+# Recommended reading

-Chernow, Ron. *Titan: The Life of John D. Rockefeller, Sr.* New York: Random House, 1998.
+**Chernow, Ron**. *Titan: The Life of John D. Rockefeller, Sr.* New York: Random House, 1998.

-Cialdini, Robert B. *Influence, New and Expanded: The Psychology of Persuasion.* New York: HarperCollins, 2021.
+**Cialdini, Robert B**. *Influence, New and Expanded: The Psychology of Persuasion.* New York: HarperCollins, 2021.

-Dawkins, Richard. *The Selfish Gene*.
+**Dawkins, Richard.** *The Selfish Gene*.
 Oxford: Oxford University Press, 2016.

-Diamond, Jared M. *Guns, Germs, and Steel: The Fates of Human Societies*.
+**Diamond, Jared M**. *Guns, Germs, and Steel: The Fates of Human Societies*.
 New York: WW Norton, 2017.

-Diamond, Jared M. *The Third Chimpanzee: The Evolution and Future of the Human Animal*.
+**Diamond, Jared M**. *The Third Chimpanzee: The Evolution and Future of the Human Animal*.
 New York: HarperCollins, 1992.

-Firestone, Harvey S., and Samuel Crowther. *Men and Rubber: The Story of Business*.
+**Firestone, Harvey S**., and Samuel Crowther. *Men and Rubber: The Story of Business*.
 New York: Doubleday, Page and Company, 1926.

-Fisher, Roger, William Ury, and Bruce Patton. *Getting to Yes: Negotiating Agreement Without Giving In*.
+**Fisher, Roger, William Ury, and Bruce Patton**. *Getting to Yes: Negotiating Agreement Without Giving In*.
 London: Random House Business Books, 2003.

-Franklin, Benjamin. *The Autobiography of Benjamin Franklin*.
+**Franklin, Benjamin**. *The Autobiography of Benjamin Franklin*.
 North Carolina: IAP, 2019.

-Gribbin, John. *Deep Simplicity: Bringing Order to Chaos and Complexity.* London: Penguin Books Limited, 2009.
+**Gribbin, John**. *Deep Simplicity: Bringing Order to Chaos and Complexity.* London: Penguin Books Limited, 2009.

-Gribbin, John, and Mary Gribbin. *Ice Age.* London: Allen Lane/Penguin Press, 2001.
+**Gribbin, John, and Mary Gribbin**. *Ice Age.* London: Allen Lane/Penguin Press, 2001.

-Grove, Andrew S. *Only the Paranoid Survive: How to Exploit the Crisis Points that Challenge Every Company and Career*.
+**Grove, Andrew S**. *Only the Paranoid Survive: How to Exploit the Crisis Points that Challenge Every Company and Career*.
 New York: Currency Doubleday, 1996.

-Hagstrom, Robert G. *The Warren Buffett Portfolio: Mastering the Power of the Focus Investment Strategy*.
+**Hagstrom, Robert G**. *The Warren Buffett Portfolio: Mastering the Power of the Focus Investment Strategy*.
 New Jersey: Wiley, 2000.

-Hardin, Garrett. *Living Within Limits: Ecology, Economics, and Population Taboos*.
+**Hardin, Garrett**. *Living Within Limits: Ecology, Economics, and Population Taboos*.
 Oxford: Oxford University Press, 1995.

-Herman, Arthur. *How the Scots Invented the Modern World: The True Story of How Western Europe’s Poorest Nation Created Our World and Everything in It.* New York: Crown, 2001.
+**Herman, Arthur**. *How the Scots Invented the Modern World: The True Story of How Western Europe’s Poorest Nation Created Our World and Everything in It.* New York: Crown, 2001.

-Landes, David S. *The Wealth and Poverty of Nations: Why Some Are So Rich and Some So Poor*.
+**Landes, David S**. *The Wealth and Poverty of Nations: Why Some Are So Rich and Some So Poor*.
 New York: WW Norton, 1999.

-Partnoy, Frank. *Fiasco: The Inside Story of a Wall Street Trader*.
+**Partnoy, Frank**. *Fiasco: The Inside Story of a Wall Street Trader*.
 London: Penguin Publishing Group, 1999.

-Ridley, Matt. *Genome: The Autobiography of a Species in 23 Chapters*.
+**Ridley, Matt**. *Genome: The Autobiography of a Species in 23 Chapters*.
 New York: HarperCollins Publishers, 2017.

-Schwab, Les. *Les Schwab Pride in Performance: Keep It Going*.
+**Schwab, Les**. *Les Schwab Pride in Performance: Keep It Going*.
 Oregon: Pacific Northwest Books, 1986.

-Segre, Gino. *A Matter of Degrees: What Temperature Reveals About the Past and Future of Our Species, Planet, and Universe.* London: Penguin Publishing Group, 2003.
+**Segre, Gino**. *A Matter of Degrees: What Temperature Reveals About the Past and Future of Our Species, Planet, and Universe.* London: Penguin Publishing Group, 2003.

-Simon, Herbert A. *Models of My Life*.
+**Simon, Herbert A**. *Models of My Life*.
 London: MIT Press, 1996.

-Stone, Irving. *Men to Match My Mountains: The Opening of the Far West, 1840–1900*.
+**Stone, Irving**. *Men to Match My Mountains: The Opening of the Far West, 1840–1900*.
 New York: Berkley, 1982.

-Wall, Joseph Frazier. *Andrew Carnegie*.
+**Wall, Joseph Frazier**. *Andrew Carnegie*.
 Oxford: Oxford University Press, 1970.

-Wright, Robert. *Three Scientists and Their Gods: Looking for Meaning in an Age of Information*.
+**Wright, Robert**. *Three Scientists and Their Gods: Looking for Meaning in an Age of Information*.
 New York: Times Books, 1988.

-## Acknowledgments
+# Acknowledgments

 This book is a survey of Charles T. Munger: his approach to learning, decision-making, investing, his speeches, his zingers, and more.
 The impetus for the book came from the many people who, over the years, have said they wished one existed—and have done so with ever-increasing vigor at Berkshire and Wesco shareholder meetings, at dinner parties, on message boards, and many other places.
 Hearing this clamor, your editor, Peter Kaufman, suggested to Warren Buffett that a book be done and was encouraged to take it upon himself to make it happen.